Koepelgevangenis (Haarlem)

 The Koepelgevangenis is a former prison in Haarlem, Netherlands.
 It is one of three Panopticon-style buildings situated in the country.
 One of three designed by Willem Metzelaar, the building was completed in 1901.
 A Rijksmonument, the prison closed in 2016.
 After the prison's closure, the building, along with the one at Arnhem, was used to house asylum seekers to the Netherlands.
+The building has now been redeveloped for multifunctional use, it includes co-working and education spaces, a cinema and a hotel.